113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

    <dt>--guid</dt>
    <dd>Retrieve and display the space's guid.
 All other output for the space is suppressed.
 This option is exclusive with `--output`.</dd>
    <dt>--output FORMAT</dt>
-   <dd>Specify output format, only JSON is supported now.
+   <dd>Specify output format.
+Only JSON is supported.
 All other output for the space is suppressed.
 This option is exclusive with `--guid`.</dd>
    <dt>--security-group-rules</dt>
    <dd>Retrieve the rules for all the security groups associated with the space.</dd>
    </dl>